barryclark/jekyll-now/_posts/2023-09-01-rust-compile-time-type-information.md

 # Providing Fallback Implementations

-The stated goal of this article was to enforce that `T` and `U` have the same size at compile time and we have achieved that in different ways, only one of which works on stable.
-But what if we did not want to issue a compile error in case `T` and `U` have different sizes but rather provide a fallback function?
+The stated goal of this article was to enforce that `T` and `U` have the same size at compile time and we have achieved that in different ways, one of which works on stable.
+But what if we did not want to issue a compile error in case `T` and `U` have different sizes but rather provide a fallback implementation?
 Let's go very briefly through the presented solutions starting with the last one:

 I see no way of using compile time assertions for branching in code generation because its only purpose is to emit a compile error.
-So that one is out.
+So that one is out, I think.
 The case is different when using associated types in traits, because in principle we could write two incarnations of `do_something`: one where `T: SameSizeAs<U,Value=TrueType>` and one where `T: SameSizeAs<U,Value=FalseType>`.
 However, currently the trait solver in Rust does not recognize these two things as disjoint cases so that one won't work yet.
-There's some clever ways around those current limitations, but I am not sure they'll work for this case.
+There's some clever ways around those limitations, but I am not sure they'll work for this case.
 You can read all about it --shameless plug incoming-- in my article on [mutually exclusive traits in Rust](/blog/2021/mutually-exclusive-traits-rust/).
-Lastly, using associated constants.
-Again we could in theory write two implementations, but as of now the cases `U: SameSizeAs<T,VALUE=true>` and `U: SameSizeAs<T,VALUE=false>` are not recognized as disjoint although it is stated as a [future goal](https://github.com/rust-lang/rust/issues/92827#issuecomment-1260486226) in the associated tracking issue.
+Lastly, using associated constants: again, we could in theory write two implementations, but as of now the cases `U: SameSizeAs<T,VALUE=true>` and `U: SameSizeAs<T,VALUE=false>` are not recognized as disjoint.
+However, it is stated as a [future goal](https://github.com/rust-lang/rust/issues/92827#issuecomment-1260486226) in the associated tracking issue.

-If you are aware of [specialization](https://github.com/rust-lang/rust/issues/31844) you'll recognize that this would offer another way of going about providing a fallback implementation.
-It does not work quite like the solutions outlined above but it can be used to achieve something like the same effect in spirit.
-Specialization is a big complex of features that is as of the time of this writing unsound and even [a minimal subset](https://github.com/rust-lang/rust/pull/68970) is still unstable.
+If you are aware of [specialization](https://github.com/rust-lang/rust/issues/31844) you'll recognize that this would offer another way of providing a fallback implementation.
+It does not work quite like the solutions outlined above but it can be used to achieve something to that effect.
+Specialization is a big complex of features that is, as of the time of writing, unsound and even [a minimal subset](https://github.com/rust-lang/rust/pull/68970) is still unstable.